cosmodigital/ETLPeerProject/README.md

 # ETLPeerProject
-# This file is being created for a final ETL assignment
+# This file is being created for a final ETL assignment on Coursera
+# Peer graded